telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

     ![Use the "Terminal" button to start terminal instance](../images/get-started/get-started-terminal.png)

-1. Load your application within the terminal instance.
+1. Start your application within the terminal instance.

 As a result, Fiddler Everywhere opens a dedicated terminal instance and starts capturing the ongoing HTTPS traffic immediately.
 It is important to note that Fiddler will capture the traffic generated from the terminal and from any child process that originates (starts) from the very same terminal instance.
 The terminal instance will loose connectivity if Fiddler Everywhere application is closed.